 When you know, you know.
 I stepped off the AVE train in Barcelona and instantly fell in love.
-You have mountains on one side and the ocean on the other.
+You have mountains on one side and the beach on the other.
 That’s a recipe for success in my book.

 Barcelona is one of the more expensive regions in Spain, but it has a lot to offer.
 You can easily spend a month there and still not see everything.